World Happiness Reports Informs How Happy People Are

 The World Happiness Reports issued in the past

 Take a look at all of the past reports.
-All these reports will make a valuable resource in few years.
+All these reports will make a valuable resource in a few years.
 With these reports, people have a clearer view of the reasons why people are happy and what are the efficient tools to increase the happiness level of a country.
-A lot of data was gathered to make this reports, which will be compared with future reports, to look for improvements.
+A lot of data was gathered to make this report, which will be compared with future reports, to look for improvements.

 2016 World Happiness Report

 The World Happiness Report 2016, which ranks 156 countries by their happiness levels, was released on 16 March 2016.
 The happiness report was released in Rome.
-The releasing date was in advance with four days of the UN International Day of Happiness.
+The release date was in advance four days of the UN International Day of Happiness.
 The United Nations World Happiness Day is celebrated every year on March 20th.

 Positive Words Research – World Happiness Reports